FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

 ## Get Started With FerretDB and Studio 3T

-In this article, we’ve covered a few common operations to show how you can use FerretDB and Studio 3T.
+In this article, we've covered a few common operations to show how you can use FerretDB and Studio 3T.
-However, please note that FerretDB is constantly improving and adding new features, and we’d be happy to learn all about your experience running FerretDB.
+However, please note that FerretDB is constantly improving and adding new features, and we'd be happy to learn all about your experience running FerretDB.

-We encourage you to try out FerretDB, and if you have any questions or feedback, please or run into any issues, please [reach out to us here](https://github.com/FerretDB/FerretDB/); we’d be happy to help!
+We encourage you to try out FerretDB, and if you have any questions or feedback, please or run into any issues, please [reach out to us here](https://github.com/FerretDB/FerretDB/); we'd be happy to help!